luminis-ams/spring-oauth2-integration-tests/README.md

-# spring-token-integration-test
+# spring-oauth2-integration-tests
-A project that shows off how to setup up spring boot integration tests for an application using token authentication.
-TODO: link to blog
+A sample project that shows how to write Spring integration tests for an application using OAuth2 from Spring Security.

+This project is accompanied by [this article](http://wp.me/p5qBJ9-c6)